English Editing for International Graduate Students

 - Each paper must be submitted with a student request form

-- Students may submit no more than 50 double-spaced pages per semester.
-Any papers over 10 pages long may be worked on in sections over several weeks, as services are available).
+- Students are requested to send no more than 30 pages, double-spaced, in any single request.
+Any papers over 30 pages long may be worked on in sections over several weeks, as services are available.

 - EEIGS does not have the capacity to review entire dissertations for editing.